jeog/TOSDataBridge/README_FAQ.md

 ##### What type of data does it provide?

 It attempts to provide all the data that TOS exports via DDE: about 60 fields in total.
 Some of the more popular are LAST, VOLUME, NET_CHANGE, BID, ASK.
+It also prvoides [access to the 19 CUSTOM fields exported by TOS](README_DETAILS.md#custom-topics), allowing users to export custom calculations, studies, strategy triggers etc. from the platform.

 ##### What type of securities/instruments does it work with ?